History of Indiana: European contact

 When the first Europeans entered Indiana during the 1670s, the region was in the final years of the Beaver Wars.
 The French attempted to trade with the Algonquian tribes in Indiana, selling them firearms in exchange for furs.
 This incurred the wrath of the Iroquois, who destroyed a French outpost in Indiana in retaliation.
-Appalled by the Iroquois, the French continued to supply the western tribes with firearms and openly allied with the Algonquian tribes.
-A major battle—and a turning point in the conflict—occurred near present-day South Bend when the Miami and their allies repulsed a large Iroquois force in an ambush.
+To thwart the Iroquois, the French continued to supply the western tribes with firearms and openly allied with the Algonquian tribes.
+A major battle—and a turning point in the conflict—occurred near present-day South Bend when the Miami and their allies repulsed a large Iroquois army in an ambush.
 With the firearms they received from the French, the odds were evened.
 The war finally ended in 1701 with the Great Peace of Montreal.
-Both Indian confederacies were left exhausted, having suffered heavy casualties.
+Both sides were left exhausted, having suffered heavy casualties.
 Much of Ohio, Michigan, and Indiana was depopulated after many tribes fled west to escape the fighting.
+The Haudenosaunee kept control of Ohio country for hunting grounds and settlement.

 The Miami and Pottawatomie nations returned to Indiana following the war.
-Other tribes, such as the Algonquian Lenape, were pushed westward into the Midwest from the East Coast by encroachment of European colonists.
+Other tribes, such as the Lenape, were pushed westward into the Midwest from the East Coast by encroachment of European colonists.
 Around 1770 the Miami invited the Lenape to settle on the White River.
 The Shawnee arrived in present-day Indiana after the three other nations.
 These four nations were later participants in the Sixty Years' War, a struggle between native nations and European settlers for control of the Great Lakes region.
-Hostilities with the tribes began early.
 The Piankeshaw killed five French fur traders in 1752 near the Vermilion River.
-However, the tribes also traded successfully with the French for decades.
+Nevertheless, they continued to trade successfully with the French for decades.